cjohnson318/geostatsmodels/README.md

 Usage
 ------
-A notebook exploring some of the functionality of geostatsmodels is included in this repository.
+Some notebooks exploring some of the functionality of geostatsmodels is included in this repository.

 [Variogram Analysis](http://nbviewer.ipython.org/github/cjohnson318/geostatsmodels/blob/master/notebooks/VariogramAnalysis.ipynb)